Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 event.recipes.tfc.landslide(result?: BlockState, ingredient: BlockIngredient)
 ```

-- *optional 1st argument*: A `BlockState`, the result of the recipe, if not provided, the `copy_input` property of the recipe will be implicitly set to `true`
+- *Optional 1st argument*: A `BlockState`, the result of the recipe, if not provided, the `copy_input` property of the recipe will be implicitly set to `true`
 - 2nd argument: A [BlockIngredient](../bindings/#block-ingredient), the ingredient of the recipe

 ### Example